 Here are some helpful tips:

 - Use short and concise subject lines.
-Research shows shorter subject lines have better click-through rates.
+Research shows shorter subject lines have better click-through rates on mobile.

 - Keep it short.
 Use bullet points, and avoid hanging lines when possible.
 Try to limit your email to 7 sentences max.